 - 1. Open the cover (and dispenser door).
 Remove media from platen area. - 2.
-Press the tabs on the right and left sides out.
-Then rotate them up.
+Pull the platen bearing latch release tabs on the right and left sides out and then rotate the arms straight up towards the front of the printer.